MAD9124-W20/p1-final-giftr-rach0022/README.md

 - [x] Whenever I send a request from a website all the data I send is null
 - [x] PUT person will verify correctly but delete all required properties for some reason, did not work in assignment 3 try and get working code from robert || started working after i deleted the callback function
 - [x] DISABLED PATCH Gift route becuase i do not understand how to update subdocuments
-- [ ] PATCH user route not working without user giving email and password to reauthenticate
+- [ ] PATCH user route not working without user giving email and password to reauthenticate || await user.save().then() is not a function WHAT??

 ### Changes to Make For the Final:
 - [x] make gifts a sub document, ask robert to go over what changes i need to make